Willie Iverson

-Willie Iverson (born October 8, 1945) is a retired professional basketball point guard who played one season in the American Basketball Association (ABA) as a member of the Miami Floridians during the 1968–69 season.
+Willie Iverson (born October 8, 1945) is an American former professional basketball point guard who played one season in the American Basketball Association (ABA) as a member of the Miami Floridians during the 1968–69 season.

 Born in Detroit, Michigan, he attended Central Michigan University where he played on their basketball team.
 Willie, has 4 kids and 5 grandchildren.
 Willie taught 8th grade at East Bethlehem Lutheran School on Detroit's east side and was the basketball coach there.
 He attended Pershing High School in Detroit where he made All-City and All-State Basketball player in 1964 and 1965.